The Bat (novel)

 The Bat (Flaggermusmannen, "Bat Man") is a 1997 crime novel by Norwegian writer Jo Nesbø, the first in the Harry Hole series.

 Plot

-Norwegian police officer Harry Hole is sent to Sydney, Australia to serve as an attaché for the Australian police's investigation into the murder of a young female Norwegian girl residing in Australia, Inger Holter.
+Norwegian police officer Harry Hole is sent to Sydney, Australia to work with Australian police investigating the murder of a young Norwegian woman residing in Australia, Inger Holter.
 Her boyfriend, Evans White, is initially approached as a suspect.
 Hole is assisted by Aboriginal colleague Andrew Kensington; together they find out that they are dealing with a serial killer who strangles blonde women.
-Hole befriends a red haired Swede named Birgitta.
 As the story becomes more complex, Hole struggles to find the killer and falls deeper into alcoholism.
-There are more back stories about Harry's past and culture in Australia.

 Translation status

 This is the first of the Harry Hole novels, introducing the character, but it was very late in being translated to English.
 The British and American publishers chose to start by translating the later books, set in Oslo, and only after these became very popular came around to publishing the first book, set in Australia.

 This order of publication caused an unintended spoiler, as Harry's reminiscences in a later book—published earlier in English—included the name and specific characteristics of the murderer in The Bat.

 The second book, Cockroaches, set in Thailand, has been translated to English, fifteen years after being originally published in Norwegian, and was published in the UK in November 2013.